• Home

 • First, the best note-taking software has to be good at what it claims to do.
 This sounds like an easy bar to clear, but you'd be surprised at how many apps fell short.
 Not every note-taking app needs to have features like image-to-text conversion or stylus support, but if it boasted about them on its marketing page, they had better be well-executed and nice to use.

 • Similarly, the biggest reason to have a notes app instead of a physical notebook is that you can access it from anywhere on any device at any time, whether you're at your desk at work, chilling on your couch at home, or flying coast-to-coast.
 At a minimum, I required each notepad app to be available on one desktop and one mobile platform (and sync between them), and to have some kind of offline functionality.
-You can't be locked out of your notebook because you don't have Wi-Fi.
+You can't be locked out of a notebook because you don't have Wi-Fi, and the same should be true of notes apps.

 As you can imagine, these criteria exclude a lot of apps that people love.

-• If you live at your desk, then an online-only web-based note-taking app might not be a problem for you, but it's just not suitable for anyone who wants to check their grocery list when they're at the store.
+• If you live at your desk, then an online-only web-based note-taking app might not be a problem for you, but it's just not suitable for anyone who wants to check their grocery list on their smartphone when they're at the store.

 • There are some great super-niche notes apps designed for fiction writers or developers, but they aren't fit for most people, so they weren't in consideration for a place on this list.